-- (1) No association, other than a political party registered under or pursuant to an Act of the National Assembly, shall sponsor candidates for public elections. - (2) No association shall be registered or remain registered as a political party if - - (a) it is formed or organized on an ethnic, sectional, religious or regional basis;

-- (b) its internal organisation does not conform with democratic principles; or - (c) it purpose is to subvert this Constitution or the rule of law. - (3) An Act of the National Assembly shall make provisions for the better implementation of this section.
+- 1. No association, other than a political party registered under or pursuant to an Act of the National assembly, shall sponsor candidates public elections. - 2.
+No association shall be registered or remain registered as a political party if- - a. it is formed or organised on an ethnic, sectional, religious or regional basis; - b. its internal organisation does not conform with democratic principles; or - c. its purpose if to subvert this constitution or the rule of law. - 3.
+An Act of the National Assembly shall make provisions for the better implementation of this section.

+CHAPTER VI

-CHAPTER VI: THE EXECUTIVE
+THE EXECUTIVE

-PART 1: The President
+PART 1: THE PRESIDENT

-Office of President 61.
+61. Office of President

-- (1) There shall be a President of The Gambia who shall be the Head of State and of Government and Commander in Chief of the Armed Forces. - (2) The President shall uphold and defend this Constitution as the supreme law of The Gambia.
+1. There shall be a President of The Gambia who shall be the Head of State and of Government and Commander in Chief of the Armed Forces.

+2. The President shall uphold and defend this Constitution as the supreme law of The Gambia.